ihamdi/Covid-xRay-Classification/README.md

 9. IMG-MIN/(MAX-MIN)x255 normalization
 10. No augmentations

-*Torchxrayvision models expect 224 so the code defaults to that automatically if one of them is chosen.
+_*Torchxrayvision models expect 224 so the code defaults to that automatically if one of them is chosen_

 ### Hyperparameter Search with Optuna:
 As part of the Hydra template, Optuna can be used to find the best hyperparameters within a defined range.
 A template configuration file can be found within [`hparams_search`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/configs/hparams_search/) folder inside the [`configs`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/configs/) directory.
 The template hyperparameter search can be initiated using